-It is conventional wisdom that a residential leasehold with in excess of 100 years remaining is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a property with over 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |